longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 In this situation, the implementation could look something like this:
   1. Make the share-manager pod a Deployment of two pods.
 Force them via hard anti-affinity to locate on different nodes.
 (This might take some adjustment on single-node systems, but in that case, HA for node failure is impossible anyway.
 Still, Longhorn would need to alter the deployment to 1 node to avoid an ever-present unshedulable pod.)
   2. Pick a leader pod, using [leader election](https://kubernetes.io/docs/concepts/architecture/leases/#leader-election) just as Longhorn upgrade package does.
 That leader can mount the volume and export it under the service's ClusterIP, just as at present.
   3. Weight or configure the ClusterIP mapping so that all traffic to that address is routed to the leader.
+One way to do this is to prevent the non-leader from reporting as "ready" in its readiness probe.

 As mentioned, there are complications with the engine and attachments for the passive pod.
 There would be a lot of changes to tolerate a second engine and ensure that it is not used until failover.
 To attach the backup node, the mount has to be `AccessMode: ReadWriteMany` itself so that Kubernetes will permit it.
 It won't actually ever be simultaneously written, since there will be no NFS client traffic to it.
 It is more like the RWX mount used for migration.